fcproj/agrotagger/crawler/README.md

 - *start.sh*: a script to demonize *crawler_exec.sh*, in order to allow you to close the command line window and let the application running.
 It needs to be configured to change input paths.

-The output file of this application can be used as input for the agrotagger.
+The output file of this application can be used as input for AgroTagger.